George Nugent, 7th Earl of Westmeath: Civil action

 Five witnesses, all servants of the Westmeaths, testified to actions which amounted to strong if circumstantial evidence of adultery (it was not the practice then in a divorce suit for the husband, wife or alleged lover to give evidence).
 Curran's cross-examination is said to have afforded great entertainment to the public, but he did not seriously damage the witnesses' credit.
 His speech to the jury was praised for its eloquence, although he came close to admitting that adultery had been proved.
 On that basis he attacked the character of both husband and wife, describing Lady Westmeath as an experienced woman of the world who had seduced a much younger man.
 Lord Westmeath, he described as a pleasure-loving and neglectful husband.
 As he quite fairly pointed out the picture of a happy marriage destroyed by the intrigues of Bradshaw did not explain the awkward fact that the couple had led separate lives for years before Bradshaw arrived on the scene.

 Curran's eloquence had little effect: Yelverton in his summing up described the evidence as overwhelming and suggested that the damages should be very large.
 The jury found for the plaintiff and awarded him £10,000.
-Whether he actually recovered the damages is unclear, as Bradshaw was a poor man all his life, who spent years lobbying each Government in turn for any lucrative office which might be vacant, and was invariably refused.
+Whether he actually recovered the damages is unclear, as Bradshaw was a poor man all his life, who spent years lobbying each government in turn for any lucrative office which might be vacant, and was invariably refused.

 Aftermath

-The Westmeaths were divorced by a private Act of Parliament later that year, and in November Maryanne and Bradshaw married.
+The Westmeaths were divorced by a private act of Parliament, the Earl of Westmeath's Divorce Act 1797 (37 Geo.
+3. c.
+1 Pr.
+(I)) later that year, and in November Maryanne and Bradshaw married.
 She long outlived both her husbands, dying in 1849, aged about 90.
 Bradshaw died in 1832, in relative poverty.

 In 1797 Westmeath remarried Lady Elizabeth Moore, daughter of Charles Moore, 1st Marquess of Drogheda and Lady Anne Seymour-Conway.
-He supported the Act of Union 1800 and became an Irish Representative Peer.
+He supported the Act of Union 1800 and became an Irish representative peer.
 He died on 30 December 1814.

 Family

 While the trial records refer to several children of the first marriage, we know definitely of only one son, George Nugent, 1st Marquess of Westmeath; the others presumably died young.
 There were five children in the second marriage, Robert, Thomas, Elizabeth, Catherine and Mary.

 The younger George's marital career was no happier than his parents' had been: two of his three marriages ended in divorce.
-His first wife, Lady Emily Cecil, recalled indignantly that her mother-in-law Maryanne had suggested that she have an affair with the Duke of Wellington, to help her husband's career, which suggests that Maryanne had no regrets about her own infidelity to George's father.
+His first wife, Lady Emily Cecil, recalled indignantly that her mother-in-law Maryanne had suggested that she, Emily, have an affair with the Duke of Wellington, to help her husband's career, which suggests that Maryanne had no regrets about her own infidelity to George's father.

 George had no son, and as both his half-brothers, Robert and Thomas had predeceased him without issue, the Earldom passed to a cousin.